MathiasWP/VIRTUAL-DOM-TREE/readme.md

 ### Virtual DOM-Tree using TreeWalker [0.94kb (944 bytes) minified / 0.67kb (666 bytes) gzipped]

-This code creates a virtual DOM-TREE of the whole document using the TreeWalker API.
+This code creates a virtual DOM-TREE of your whole document using the TreeWalker API.

+**Support down to IE11**

 #### Fast copy: